-If you are an Entrepreneur and want to step into the role of Thought Leader, there are a few things you can do to make the transition that much easier.
+If you are an Entrepreneur and want to step into the role of Thought Leader, here are a few tips from business coach Giordana Toccaceli, that you can do to make the transition that much easier.

 1. Remember what the goal is: If your number one goal is to attract more clients and generate sales then that’s the KPI.
 Some people get hung up on the fame, the glory and the attention.
 Although getting noticed is important the bottom line is to grow your sales.